quantum-tinkerer/MeanFi/README.md

     - Particle filling number in the unit cell.
 2. **Guess**

-    Construct a starting guess for the mean-field correction as a tight-binding dictionary.
+    Construct a starting guess for the mean-field correction.

 3. **Solve**